-Amounts due from subsidiaries of RM252,626,000 (2019: RM255,101,000) which are non-trade were reclassified as deemed investments in subsidiaries as the planned settlements are either through capitalisation of debt through subscription of ordinary shares of the subsidiaries or the settlements are neither planned nor likely to occur in the foreseeable future.
+\ Amounts due from subsidiaries of RM234,061,000 (2020: RM252,626,000) which are non-trade were reclassified as deemed investments in subsidiaries as the planned settlements are either through capitalisation of debt through subscription of ordinary shares of the subsidiaries or the settlements are neither planned nor likely to occur in the foreseeable future.

-As at the end of the financial year, the Group carried out a review of the recoverable amounts of the investment in a subsidiaries from the Food Services and Food Processing - Bakery Divisions (2019: Food Services Division) due to the losses reported in these segments.
+As at the end of the financial year, the Group carried out a review of the recoverable amounts of the investments in subsidiaries from the Food Services Division (2020: Food Services and Food Processing - Bakery Divisions) due to the losses reported in these segments.